Data security and privacy anti-patterns

 - CISOs, CIOs, CTOs, chiefs of data analytics, innovation officers, data analytics leads, legal and compliance professionals, data engineers, IT, and database administrators

-Over the past 4 years we’ve worked to solve data security and privacy challenges across a heterogeneous set of customers and verticals – and we’ve seen very consistent patterns emerge, anti-patterns; several of them in fact.
-These are universally common mistakes made by the largest and the smallest of companies, across industries and engineering talent levels.
-This is the definition of an anti-pattern – intuition tells you it’s a great idea, until you implement it, and the blind spots take over.
+Over the past four years, Immuta has worked to solve data security and privacy challenges across a heterogeneous set of customers and verticals—and very consistent anti-patterns have emerged, several of them, in fact.
+These are universally common mistakes made by the largest and the smallest companies, across industries and engineering talent levels.
+This is the definition of an anti-pattern—intuition tells you it’s a great idea until you implement it, and the blind spots take over.

-We’ve also found that anti-patterns can be culture-defining.
-Some organizations don’t realize they even have a problem until the world changes underneath them: policies become more complex (think GDPR and CCPA) or the organization needs to be more data driven but analytical efforts are stymied.
+Immuta has also found that anti-patterns can be culture defining.
+Some organizations don’t realize they even have a problem until the world changes underneath them: policies become more complex (think GDPR and the California Consumer Privacy Act [CCPA]) or the organization needs to be more data driven but analytical efforts are stymied.
 Defeating anti-patterns may also mean changing culture for the better.
 Realizing you have a problem is the first step to solving it.

-For each of the five anti-patterns, the talk will focus on the problem and real-world examples and then dive into simple mitigation strategies to get back on track.
-This will help you accelerate your analytical initiatives without sacrificing legal and compliance guidelines.
+For each of the five anti-patterns, Steven shares the problem and real-world examples and then dives into simple mitigation strategies to get back on track.
+You’ll leave able to accelerate your analytical initiatives without sacrificing legal and compliance guidelines.